 As part of a redevelopment plan for the west district in Capitol Park, in November 2009, the DDA's Board of Directors approved the acquisition of 1145 Griswold for \$1,907,562.
 The DDA's Board of Directors further approved the borrowing of \$2,000,000 from the Lower Woodward Housing Fund of Detroit Renaissance Foundation (now Invest Detroit Foundation) for the acquisition, interest-free for 24 months.
 The loan was secured by a mortgage on 1145 Griswold.
 The loan was modified in 2012, extending the maturity date to June 30, 2013.
-The loan was further modified in 2013, extending the maturity date to receipts from the developer and are based upon a cash flow schedule.
+The loan was further modified in 2013, extending the maturity date to coincide with receipts from the entity chosen to redevelop the area.
+Future payments are tied to receipts from the developer and are based upon a cash flow schedule.